-The trigger of the Fire HawkTM is factory set for optimal weight of pull, sear engagement and over-travel.
-If further adjustment is required, the Fire HawkTM is equipped with two trigger adjustment screws that can be adjusted by the shooter.
+The trigger of the in-line muzzleloader is factory set for optimal weight of pull, sear engagement and overtravel.
+If further adjustment is required, the in-line muzzleloader is equipped with two trigger adjustment screws that can be adjusted by the shooter.
 If the shooter is not able to make the appropriate adjustments the adjustments should be made by a qualified gunsmith.